Entry Level Certificate Teaching support

 The condoning of non-mathematical errors are described within the mark scheme where applicable.
 As general guidance, non-mathematical errors, such as spelling mistakes, are permitted as long as the intention is clear.

 The assessments can be attempted at any time.
-There is no specific exam timetable for taking these tests and tasks, but submissions must be made by 15 May 2018.
+There is no specific exam timetable for taking these tests and tasks, but submissions must be made by 15 May in the year of assessment.
 The components can be done in any order.

 Whenever possible, marking should be checked by another teacher in the centre to avoid errors.
 This should include checks that the mark scheme has been applied correctly and the total marks awarded is accurate.
 This is not a requirement, but is in the centre’s best interest to do so.